Cover of Alone Together: Why We Expect More from Technology and Less from Each Other

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Alone Together: Why We Expect More from Technology and Less from Each Other:
+The most popular highlights from Alone Together: Why We Expect More from Technology and Less from Each Other, saved by readers on Screvi.

 “We expect more from technology and less from each other.”